Sherry5Wu/push_swap/README.md

     rrb (reverse rotate b): Shift down all elements of stack b by 1.
 The last element becomes the first one.

     rrr : rra and rrb at the same time.

+# Algorithm

+	- push everything from STACK_A to STACK_B but in descending order.Why?
+Because
+	  after I push them back to STACK_A, they will be automatically sorted.

+	- Stacks are kind of circular linked list.
+It means, the last element of the stack is actually not the last element.
+It is actually an element before the first element.

+	-  If the number you push from STACK_A to STACK_B is going to be the new biggest or the smallest number, you should place it just above the old biggest number in the STACK_B.

 # Resources